macs30122-winter23/final-project-ecoview/README.md

 # Hi all, We are EcoView

-We are dedicated to exploring the relationship between sustainability andpolitical leaning in each state of the United States.
+We are dedicated to exploring the relationship between sustainability and political leaning in each state of the United States.

 To achieve this goal, we have created a GitHub repository containing all the raw data and code used in our project.